frank26080115/OpenMV-Astrophotography-Gear/doc/Auto-Guider.md

 ![](img/simulating_webdevelopertools.png)

-Once the autoguider is fully configured, calibrated, and running, the smartphone can be disconnected and the autoguider will continue to operate throughout the night.
+Once the autoguider is fully configured, calibrated, and running, **the smartphone can be disconnected and the autoguider will continue to operate throughout the night**.
 If it encounters an unrecoverable error, it will rapidly flash the red LED.

 The HTML page also features collapsible help text, to help the user understand each function and setting.
 There are also some handy calculators that can help determine the most optimal settings.